Dramatically perched atop a hill overlooking the river is one of Prague’s most famous and must-see sights – the incredible Prague Castle!

 Circuit C Tour

-This tour of the Prague Castle is primarily aimed at people who would like to explore the wealth of artifacts and art that can be found in the castle.
-Only entry to the St. Vitus Treasury exhibition and the stunning paintings of the Picture Gallery are included with circuit C tour.
+This tour of Prague Castle is primarily aimed at people who would like to explore the wealth of artifacts and art that can be found in the castle.
+The only entry to the St. Vitus Treasury exhibition and the stunning paintings of the Picture Gallery is included with a circuit C tour.

 As such, this Prague Castle tour is only really suitable if you’re not that fussed about seeing the interior of all the old palaces and churches.